-Strict rules apply if you want to apply for a government benefit or assistance such as legal aid, student loans, the unemployment benefit, etc. These rules have been in place for a long time.
+There are strict rules if you want to apply for a government benefit or assistance such as legal aid, student loans, the unemployment benefit, etc. These rules have been in place for a long time.
 Assets transferred to a trust can be treated as resources that you should use first before asking for government help.